HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 Seek a certain stream to a certain time giving a **playerIndex** and the time of the track to be sought in **milliseconds**.
 The stream is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 #### protected void SetVolume(int playerIndex, float volume)
 Modify the volume of a certain stream giving a **playerIndex**.
 The **volume** of the track value ranges between 0.0f and 1.0f.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+Call this API after having interaction with the web page/screen, otherwise audio will not play on WebGL due to browser autoplay policy.
 #### protected HisPlayerTrack[] GetTracks(int playerIndex)
 Get the track information of a certain stream fiving a **playerIndex**.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 #### protected int GetTrackBitrate(int playerIndex, int trackIndex)